It’s hard to admit, but I never used to know how to let go of anger properly.

 This fact represents the hidden domestic world of anger, where it is the most dangerous because it is the least visible.

-How many deaths could have been avoided if anger was tamed?
+How many deaths could have been avoided if people learned how to let go of anger?
 How many families could be saved?
 How many wars avoided and bad decisions averted?

-Is it unreasonable to assume that if everyone on this planet were suddenly given the power to manage their anger effectively and wisely, most of the unnecessary suffering would be dispensed with?
+Is it unreasonable to assume that if everyone on this planet were suddenly given the power to let go of their anger effectively and wisely, most of the unnecessary suffering would be dispensed with?

-I believe so, and so I felt it was my moral obligation to write a post sharing Seneca’s advice on how to deal with anger with integrity and wisdom.
+I believe so, and so I felt it was my moral obligation to write a post sharing Seneca’s advice on how to let go of anger with integrity and wisdom.
 The advice contained herein has been very useful in my own journey.

 While this article does focus heavily on the emotion of anger, the post in a more general sense contains much information about emotional mastery.

-If you are able to control your anger, you will have tamed the wildest of the emotions and will find other mind states much easier to manage.
+If you are able to learn how to let go of anger, you will have tamed the wildest of the emotions and will find other mind states much easier to manage.
 So even if you don’t think you have a major issue with anger, read on as you will find many important insights from Seneca on emotional intelligence.

 Note: I have tried to keep Seneca’s writings on anger as coherent and well-ordered as possible and have avoided breaking them up into fragments unless necessary.
 Seneca is the true master of the topic on anger and his quotes should be read in full.
 All quotes were taken from Seneca’s book On Anger, which can be found in his Dialogues and Essays.

-Seneca’s 16 Stoic Ways for How to Deal With Anger
+Seneca’s 16 Stoic Ways for How to Let Go of Anger

-The first step to dealing with anger is simple: recognize how problematic this emotion is.
+The first step for letting go of anger is simple: recognize how problematic this emotion is.
 If you think anger is frequently acceptable, how will you ever learn to control it?